Phase Transitions and a Model Order Selection Criterion for Spectral Graph Clustering: Related Work

 \subsection{Phase transitions in graph clustering}

-In recent years, researchers have established phase transitions of the accuracy of clustering nodes in a graph under a diverse set of network models \cite{Decelle11PRE,Alamgirv11,Nadakuditi12Detecability,abbe2014exact,CPY14spectral,CPY14modularity,Hajek15}.
+In recent years, researchers have established phase transitions in the accuracy of graph clustering under a diverse set of network models \cite{Decelle11PRE,Alamgirv11,Nadakuditi12Detecability,abbe2014exact,CPY14spectral,CPY14modularity,Hajek15}.
 A widely used network model is the stochastic block model (SBM) \cite{Holland83}, where the edge connections within and between clusters are independent Bernoulli random variables.
 Under the SBM, a phase transition on the cluster interconnectivity probability separates clustering accuracy into two regimes: a regime where correct graph clustering is possible, and a regime where correct graph clustering is impossible.
 The critical values that separate these two regimes are called phase transition thresholds.
 A summary of phase transition analysis under the SBM can be found in \cite{abbe2014exact}.
 In this paper, we establish the phase transition analysis of SGC under a more general network model, which we call the random interconnection model (RIM).
 The RIM does not impose any distributional assumptions on the within-cluster connectivity structure, but assumes the between-cluster edges are generated by a SBM.
 The formal definition of the RIM is introduced in Sec. \ref{subsec_RIM}.
-The RIM introduced in this paper is a direct generalization of the model introduced in \cite{CPY14spectral} for the special case of an unweighted graph with two clusters.
+The RIM introduced in this paper is a direct generalization of the model introduced in \cite{CPY14spectral}, which is a special case of an unweighted graph with two clusters.